This problem is caused by an injury to this area. The injury may be caused by trauma or a health problem.

-- Anorectal ultrasound—a small wand-like instrument provides a video image of the rectum and anus
+- Anorectal ultrasound—a small wand is used to make a video of the rectum and anus

-- Contrast studies— barium enema may be used to view a rectovaginal fistula that cannot be seen on physical exam
+- Contrast studies— barium enema may be used to view a fistula that cannot be seen during an exam

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.